 The leading news in the area of independent contractor compliance and misclassification in April 2015 is the settlement by Macy’s and its logistics company in New Jersey with the delivery drivers and their helpers used by Macy’s to deliver furniture, bedding, and other home furnishings and goods to its customers.
 This is the second of two IC misclassification cases that Macy and its logistics companies settled in the past two months.
 Collectively, these cases were settled for $6.8 million.
 A review of the facts alleged in those cases indicates that the drivers and their helpers may well have been capable of being properly classified as independent contractors, but the structure, documentation, and implementation of the relationship between the logistics company and the drivers was severely wanting.
 Companies retaining drivers directly, or retaining logistics companies that in turn retain drivers, to deliver their merchandise can comply with federal and most state IC laws.
-Many such companies have utilized IC Diagnostics™ to minimize their IC misclassification exposure.
+Many such companies have utilized a process such as IC Diagnostics™ to minimize their IC misclassification exposure.
 This type of diagnostic tool can also be used in some situations to defend against IC misclassification claims.
 Going forward, companies such as Macy’s and/or its logistics companies need not reclassify drivers; instead, they can generally restructure, re-document, and re-implement their independent contractor relationships in a manner that enhances their IC compliance.

 In the Courts (5 cases)